Bartlesville Radio » News » Bartlesville Board of Education Special Meeting Featured Draft of the 2021 Bond Issue

 - $1.7 million for maintenance and improvment of existing facilities

-- $1.6 million for athletics that would feature a new running track and the hi.gh school and indoor practice facilities to replace the baseball practice facility at Doenges Stadium and build a new softball/golf facility west of Madison with the expectation that this will help free up the Bruin Activity Center at BHS for others.
+- $1.6 million for athletics that would feature a new running track at the high school and indoor practice facilities to replace the baseball practice facility at Doenges Stadium and build a new softball/golf facility west of Madison with the expectation that this will help free up the Bruin Activity Center at BHS for others.
 This would also replace visitor seating at Custer Stadium and pay for annual equipment needs in FY24-25.

 - $770,000 for Fine Arts going toward band and orchestra instruments, choir/band/orchestra uniforms, etc; replacing the band box trucks; Plus various auditorium improvements in Facility Projects.